fieldtrip/website/workshop/natmeg/beamforming.md

 {% include image src="/assets/img/workshop/natmeg/beamforming/natmeg_beam1.png" width="650" %}

-_Figure: A source plot of the beta response in the left-hand condition._
+_Figure: Source plot of the beta response in the left-hand condition._

 {% include markup/info %}
 As you can see the strongest motor response is located in the center of the head.
 Can you explain this finding?